Should You Invest in Coinbase Stock

-The Coinbase stock is almost here.
-Many crypto fans see it as yet another example of the digital currency becoming increasingly legitimized.
+Some crypto fans see last year’s Coinbase stock IPO as yet another example of the digital currency becoming increasingly legitimized.
 But does that make it a worthwhile investment?
 Well, that depends…

-Initial public offerings (IPOs) have had a heck of a run of late.
-And as Andy Snyder – the Founder of Manward Press – predicted, 2021 is proving to be the year of crypto.
-Bitcoin’s value has about doubled.
-And the second-largest crypto, Ethereum, has done even better.
-Meanwhile, some altcoins have seen even wilder upsurges in value.
+Initial public offerings (IPOs) had a great run last year.
+And as Andy Snyder – the Founder of Manward Press – predicted, 2021 is really was the year of crypto.
+Bitcoin’s value doubled.
+And the second-largest crypto, Ethereum, did even better.
+Meanwhile, some altcoins saw even wilder upsurges in value.

-All of this exuberance has led to some big events in the crypto space.
+Whether you want to give the Coinbase stock listing credit or not, all of this exuberance led to some big events in the crypto space.
 Morgan Stanley started offering crypto access to its wealthy clients that were suffering from FOMO.
-The Treasury Department is working on a digital dollar of its own.
-And PayPal has started allowing its customers to use cryptocurrencies like actual currency.
-So it seems only natural that the world’s most popular digital exchange is finally hitting Wall Street.
-The exchange will IPO via a direct listing soon.
+The Treasury Department is still working on a digital dollar of its own.
+And PayPal started allowing its customers to use cryptocurrencies like actual currency.
+(How novel!)
+So one of the biggest digital exchanges hitting Wall Street was far from a surprise.

 Well, as Andy Snyder puts it, there are a couple of good reasons…